efsiatras/train-simulation/README.md

 ### Design Decisions
 There are three classes: **Passenger**, **Waggon** and **Train**.
 -  **Waggon**:
-  Seats are represented as an array of pointers to Passengers.
+  Seats of Passengers are represented as an array of pointers to Passengers.
 This choice was made, because the size of the array is fixed, so a vector was not needed.

 - **Train**:
   Waggons are represented as an array of pointers to Waggons.
 This choice was made, because the size of the array is fixed, so a vector was not needed.